Self-care is a word that we often hear but it can look different for each of us.

 Treat Yourself Ideas

-• Take a nap/ go to be early
+- Take a nap/ go to bed early

 7. Know Your Triggers

-Pause to recognize the things that can set you off to a negative mindset.
+Pause to recognize the things that can bring you to a negative mindset.

 Remember to H.A.L.T. when you feel triggered.